anas-waybeo/laravel-5.4-docker-guide/new_laravel_app/Readme.md

 # Project Setup Guide

-This guide explains how to set up the old laravel project Dockerfile without changing any source code.
+This guide explains how to set up the new laravel project Dockerfile without changing any source code.

 ## Prerequisites